Exho1/TTT_Loadout_Menu/steam_description.md

 [*][url=https://steamcommunity.com/sharedfiles/filedetails/?id=307401169] TTT Pistol Pack[/url]
 [/list]

-For correct use all previously mentioned addons are required.
+For correct use all previously mentioned Addons are required.
 These can be downloaded [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2823275528]HERE[/url] as a collection.
-CS.S is required for the hands.
+CS:S is required for the hands.

 [h1]USAGE[/h1]
 Open  loadout menu: